johnrom/mochi-deployments/README.md

 Proof of concept: Vercel deployments for DotNet Core.
 Consists of a base Library and an Orchard Core implementation.

+Use to create new `GatsbyJS` or other static site generator builds which query the CMS each time the CMS content is published.

 ## `Nmbl.Vercel.OcModule`

 Orchard Core module implementation of Nmbl.Vercel.